-Hampton: Gospel meetings with Clive Barber and Dan Harvey are planned to commence August 14, DV.
+Hampton: Gospel meetings with Clive Barber and another brother are planned to commence August 14, DV.

 Battle Creek: In May, the assembly, with visitors from Jackson, appreciated the ministry and report from Tom Baker on the work in California.
 He also gave a report on many other Hispanic assemblies in the US and Canada.

 Saginaw: Bruce Rodgers visited April 17-22 to give profitable ministry here and in Cass City and Deckerville.
 At the bi-monthly ministry meeting attended by surrounding assemblies on June 5th, Bill Metcalf and Jonathan Slabaugh (Sherman, MI) gave excellent ministry and gospel.

 Fridley: Robert Surgenor planned to be with the assembly for several nights beginning June 1 on the five chapters of 1 Thessalonians.